 Georgia also has enacted several statutes of repose for certain types of claims.
 A statute of repose completely bars a claim from being made after a certain number of years.
 Statutes of repose and statutes of limitations may seem like the same thing, but they actually function very differently.
 A statute of limitations holds that a person may no longer make a claim because they have waited too long.
 An otherwise valid claim can be barred by the statute of limitations.
 A statute of repose does not simply bar a claim from being made.
 Rather, a statute of repose declares that any existing claim is extinguished, as though it never existed, after the statutory time limit has been reached.

 This difference is significant, because when a statute of limitations has passed, a plaintiff will still have the ability to argue that they should be able to bring their claim, for instance, because the time has been tolled.
 When a statute of repose has run its course, a plaintiff does not have the right to make any argument that they should still be able to make their claim, because their claim simply does not exist anymore.

 Another key difference is that a statute of limitations begins, as discussed, when a claim accrues.
 A statute of repose, on the other hand, begins to run as soon as the tortious conduct occurred, regardless of whether the victim was aware of what happened at the time.

 Product liability claims are extinguished by a statute of repose 10 years after a product was sold, and medical malpractice claims are extinguished by a statute of repose 5 years after the incident of malpractice occurred.

-For More Information, Contact Joel Williams Law, LLC Today
+For More Information, Contact Williams Elleby Today